Product Care Information

 Many of our shoes and boots are made with leather soles which provide a beautiful finish but may be a little slippery until they are well worn in.
 Do take extra care when walking, especially on stairs.
 Leather soles are a natural product and are porous in wet conditions.
 Leave wet shoes to dry naturally (never by artificial heat).
 The addition of a rubber sole and heel pieces by a cobbler will help extend the life of your leather soles and will provide extra protection.

 When you're not wearing your shoes or boots stuff them with tissue or newspaper to help keep their shape.

 Here we have provided some basic care guidelines to take into consideration when caring for your TOASTfootwear.

 POLISHED LEATHER (INCLUDING PATENT)

 Clean with a neutral cream polish or a correctly matched traditional coloured polish.
-We recommend Kiwi shoe polish which comes in a range of colours.
 Apply with a soft brush and polish off with a different soft brush.
 A final shine can be given by buffing with a soft cloth.

 Be sure to never use a polish on this leather because you will make it shiny.
 Instead, we recommend using a saddle soap to clean your matt leather footwear.
 A good saddle soap is Belvoir Glycerine.